bufbuild/terraform-modules-bufstream/README.md

 |--------------|--------------------------|
 | cluster_name | Name for the AKS cluster |

-Note that due to Azure limitations, the plan will always show a diff as we include resources to find the current tenant_id being worked on.
+Note that due to Azure limitations, the plan will always show a diff because we include resources to find the current tenant_id being worked on.